Cocos-BCX/CocosPay/README.md

-# CocosPay
-CocosPay
+## CocosPay:
 CocosPay is a Browser Extension for Tron NetWork.

-## Preparations:
+## Preparation:
-Install Node.js version 8.9.3 or later.
+Node.js version 8.9.3 or higher.

 ## Build:
-Install local dependencies with npm install.
+Install local dependencies by using npm install.
 Build with development npm run dev.
 Build for Publishing npm run build.
-Uncompressed builds will found in ./build
+Uncompressed build will be found in `./build`

 ## Start:
 It's useful for dapp or web.
 Install and log in the CocosPay,
 CocosPay will inject a BcxWeb object into current document.
 Note that you can use like this:

         if (window.BcxWeb && window.BcxWeb.BCX) {
           bcx = window.BcxWeb.BCX